VilianaZhilkova/ScubaDiverGame/README.md

 | Milena Sapunova  | *milena.aleksandrova*|

 ### Project Purpose:
 Following a team meeting, all team members agreed to fulfill the team project requirements by creating a scuba diver game.
 The player controls a scuba diver, who swims on the bottom of the ocean, by pressing either the arrow keys or WASD keys.
-In addition, the player is able to shoot at enemies, by using the space bar.
-The main goal of scuba diver is to shoot or avoid enemies, which are randomly generated sea creatures (fish, squid, piranhas, etc.).
-The upper-left corner displays the health bar and in the middle one can see the his progress in the game.
+In addition, the player is able to shoot at enemies using the space bar.
+The main goal of the scuba diver is to shoot or avoid enemies, which are randomly generated sea creatures (fish, squid, piranhas, etc.).
+The upper-left corner displays the health bar and in the middle one can see his progress in the game.
 If the scuba diver survives, he meets the boss for a final battle.

 ### Class diagram